FC Amkar Perm: After 2011

-After 2020
+Re-establishment and return to Division A

 In August 2020 Amkar was reestablished to participate in the Amateur league under the sponsorship of the local government.
 After the end of 2020 season of Russian Amateur Football League, the head of Perm Krai says Amkar will apply for Professional Licence to play in Russian Professional Football League.
 The club was successfully licensed for the 2021–22 season.